-If recipients are unable to fulfill the service obligation, they are responsible for repaying the Kansas Board of Regents the amount of the scholarship that they received.
+If recipients cannot fulfill the service obligation, they are responsible for repaying the Kansas Board of Regents the amount of the scholarship they received.

 Kansas State Scholarship

 To be eligible for the Kansas State Scholarship, you must have received a certificate stating that you completed the required Kansas high school curriculum and a letter stating that you were a designated State Scholar by the Kansas Board of Regents.